-The Transcendental Meditation movement was instrumental in bringing meditation into the mainstream back in the 1970s, but it is not the only technique that works to relieve the symptoms of depression, anxiety, and stress.
+The Transcendental Meditation movement was instrumental in bringing meditation into the mainstream back in the 1970s, but it’s not the only technique that works to relieve the symptoms of depression, anxiety, and stress.
 So maybe I don’t completely hate Transcendental Meditation.
-But TM is exclusive but not that special.
+TM is exclusive but not that special.

 Here’s the deal…

-TM does not have a monopoly on easy, effective meditation techniques.
-You do not need to spend 2000 dollars to learn to meditate.
+TM doesn’t have a monopoly on easy, effective meditation techniques.
+You don’t need to spend 2000 dollars to learn to meditate.
 I know this to be true because I have taken TM and several other meditation courses which were equally effective.

-It has been rumored that the courses at the TM Centers have gone up so much because the leader felt that Americans did not value a thing that was not high in price. and there is probably some truth to that. and they do a lot of charity work, giving free meditation courses in prisons and working with other disadvantaged people.
+It has been rumored that the courses at the TM Centers have gone up so much because the leader felt that Americans did not value a thing that was not high in price.
+There’s probably some truth to that. the TM centers do a lot of charity work, giving free meditation courses in prisons and working with other disadvantaged people.
 So maybe the price is fair.

 My Experience with TM